Join our popular eNewsletter list. Receive monthly updates on all the fun stuff happening in Liberty Village, Toronto's best neighbourhood.

 So far, Line Six Transit has signed on 64 backers and raised $2,775.

-City Councillor Mike Layton has been pushing the city, TTC and Metrolinx for more transit options for Liberty Village, says he’s not sure if the business model will work.
+City Councillor Mike Layton has been pushing the city, TTC and Metrolinx for more transit options for Liberty Village, says he’s not sure if the libertybusiness model will work.
 It may be a more comfortable ride, but with traffic and no signal or lane priority, it’s not clear the bus will be any faster.

 Metrolinx is also looking at ways of serving more Liberty Village residents on the GO train from Exhibition.
 That would offer commuters a seven-minute trip to Union Station every 30 minutes, said Layton.